VIAUAD02/laborok/docs/english/06-android-room/index.md

 It can also be observed that these functions are also provided with the `@JvmStatic` annotation.
 This is necessary because basically, when the *companion objects* are converted to *Jvm* bytecode, a separate static class is created for them.
 This annotation can be used to specify that a separate static class should not be created, but instead they should be static functions of the enclosing class (in this case *Category*).
 This special behavior is necessary because of the way *Room* works, as it needs to know where to look for converters for a type.

-!!!info "data class"
-    Kotlin has the option of creating a so-called data class.
-This can perhaps be most easily compared to *Java*'s *POJO* (Plain-Old-Java-Object) classes.
-Their purpose is to store related data in public *properties*, nothing more!
-In addition, certain helper functions are automatically created, such as a proper equals, toString, and copy implementation.

 ### Creating a DAO class